 Triple cooked chips, exactly by Heston Blumenthal's recipe.
 And they are the best chips - fluffy on the inside, crispy on the outside chunky English-style wonders.
 Cooked religiously by the book, ‘In Search of Perfection’ part one.

 Twice roasted beetroots with figs and pomegranate seeds.
 Crimson central – this is a dish of red, red and more red, suitable for the season of flaming gold on tree branches and misty mornings.

 Courgette, aubergine, fennel and mushroom parmigiana with chopped tomatoes and Parmesan.
-This is a take on a vegetable parmigiana, which is throwing lots of Parmesan onto layers of pre-cooked veg.
+This is a mixed vegetable parmigiana, with lots of Parmesan on layers of pre-cooked veg.

 White asparagus, simply cooked with butter and lemon.
 The white ones are quite tasty too and so I decided to give them a go – the only difference in handling them is that they need to be peeled.
 And let me tell you a secret – the special effect they have on you after eating them is the same as with the green ones…

 Whole roasted cauliflower with butter, Parmesan and herbs.
 Let’s face it: cauliflower does not have a lot going for it.